About Rick Blackwell

 Rick Blackwell is a charter member of the Louisville-Jefferson County Metro Council.
-He was re-elected in November 2008, 2012, and 2016 and represents the areas Pleasure Ridge Park, Riverport, and parts of Valley Station and Iroquois neighborhoods.
+He was re-elected in 2004, 2008, 2012, 2016 and 2020 and represents Pleasure Ridge Park and parts of the Riverport, Valley Station and Shively neighborhoods.

-Councilman Blackwell has served in a number of leadership roles on the council.
-He has been elected Caucus Chair and in 2007 was elected President of the Council.
-In 2011, he was selected as Chair of the Redistricting Committee (2021) to assist with the redistricting of the 26 Metro Council district boundaries.
+Councilman Blackwell has served in several leadership roles while on the council including Caucus Chair, President of the Council (2007), Chair of the Redistricting Committee (2011), and was a member of the Redistricting Committee (2021) to assist with the redistricting of the 26 Metro Council district boundaries.

-In 2018, the Councilman serves as Chair of the Metro Council’s Appropriations Committee.
-He is also a member of the Appointments Committee and the Budget Committee.
+In 2023, he will Chair the newly merged Budget and Appropriations Committee.
+He is also a member of the Government Oversight/Audit and Appointments Committee.

 He is particularly proud of his work with schools and youth in the district.
-Each month during the school year District 12 elementary and middle school students participate in Blackwell’s Bookworms, a program to encourage youth to read.
-He has helped install playgrounds at three elementary schools in the district and secured the funds for the renovation of Valley Sports Baseball/Softball Complex and helped add Challenger Field.
-He has also spearheaded the redevelopment of Riverview Park, which now includes a Splash park.
+He has helped install playgrounds at four elementary schools in the district and secured the funds for the renovation of Valley Sports Baseball/Softball Complex and helped add Challenger Field.

 Councilman Blackwell works diligently with local businesses and residents to attract development to our area.
 He has spearheaded the Dixie Highway Redevelopment project and turned an initial investment of $70,000 from the District 12 CIF in 2009 into more than $50 million in local, state and federal funding.
-He is proud of the collaborative efforts that the Dixie Do-Over has spurred and believes that the public involvement has contributed to improving the scope of the project and keeping the momentum going.
+He is proud of the collaborative efforts that the New Dixie Highway Project has spurred and believes that the public involvement has contributed to improving the scope of the project and keeping the momentum going.
 Construction for the New Dixie Highway began in late 2017 and was completed in late 2020.
 The project is designed to make this Dixie Corridor safer for motorists and pedestrians, while also improving the overall look of Dixie Highway.
 Design improvements include installation of new sidewalks, raised concrete and landscaped medians to reduce the number of left-hand turns from and onto the roadway, and the region’s first Bus Rapid Transit line.

 Riverview Park, formerly known as the Greenwood Boat Docks, is an important project for Councilman Blackwell and the entire Southwest community.
-Phase 1 of the Riverview Park Masterplan was implemented in 2011 including an updated boat ramp and parking lot, an architecturally award-winning bathroom building, and a very popular spray ground.
-While funding for the remaining phases has not been available, Councilman Blackwell continues to add to the Park’s amenities each year using District 12 CIF funding and capital projects including the addition of a new pavilion, additional swings to enjoy the view, MetroWatch security cameras and free WiFi.
+Phase 1 of the Riverview Park Masterplan was completed in 2011 and included an updated boat ramp and parking lot, an architecturally award-winning bathroom building, and a very popular spray ground.
+Councilman Blackwell continues to add to the Park’s amenities each year using District 12 CIF funding and capital projects including the addition of a new pavilion, additional swings to enjoy the view, MetroWatch security cameras and free WiFi.
 In 2017, a new pavilion and parking lot along Cane Run and a grass amphitheater area were added.
 The popularity of this location created a need for more space and structures.
 In 2021, he was excited to be able to add to the existing splashpad a Twinsplash, Astra No. 2 and Luna No. 1 play fixtures that are unique to Louisville.
 This added tremendous play value, and allows more families the opportunity to enjoy this amenity.
 He looks forward to the next addition of four pickleball courts.